Alexandria During the Civil War

 - The Contraband Hospital and Alexandria's Freedmen's Aid Workers

 - Record of Deaths and Burials Among the Freedmen in Alexandria, Virginia ("The Gladwin Record")

-- The Contraband of America and the Road to Freedom.
 This video, narrated by staff of the Alexandria Black History Museum, tells the story of Contrabands in Alexandria, and features Shiloh Baptist Church and the Freedmen's Cemetery.

 The Alexandria Chronicle and the earlier Alexandria History Magazine are publications of the Alexandria Historical Society.
 The following articles pertaining to the Civil War in Alexandria can be found on the AHS website.

 The Alexandria Chronicle